 Ralphie scuttles home to perch at his cluttered desk and compose the greatest theme ever written.
 He wets his lips while the words pour from his No. 2 with a feverish fluidity.

-The educator awards Ralphie’s mislead masterpiece with a paltry C+.
+The educator awards Ralphie’s masterpiece with a paltry C+.
 His sad, little eyes fall to the bottom of the graded paper to see the ugly witch had also slashed out a few words of derision in red crayon, “Imagine the fit your mother would have!”